emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 2. Pre-merge checklist
 ----------------------

+The answers to these questions should be "yes".
+If the answer to a question isn't "yes", record that, and why, in response to the pull request (and maybe suggest what to do about it).
+When you finish the checklist, decide whether to continue with the procedure.

 #.
 Is there a permanent visible document (issue, job), referenced by
    the branch, recording the problem that is solved by the changes in the branch?